Skip to main content Skip to main navigation

 What is Grid Modernization?

-We’re developing plans to achieve the Commonwealth’s goal for each electric company to develop an electric-sector modernization plan (ESMP).
+We have developed plans to achieve the Commonwealth’s goal for each electric company to develop an electric-sector modernization plan (ESMP).

 Our five-year, ten-year and long-range plans and forecasts focus on: